 - Eating only 500 calories per day

-injections of HCG – not HCG drops.
+injections of HCG.
+Doctor Simeons did not use HCG drops.

 Because homeopathic HCG may contain small amounts of alcohol, recovering alcoholics should not use these products if they believe it may interfere with their recovery.

-1. What Are Homeopathic HCG Drops?
+2 What Are Homeopathic HCG Drops?